Motorway Services Online

 A Fresh Express dining area.

 The first Fresh Express logo used a cursive font, with a chequered sign.
 This was quickly replaced by the plate on wheels, which was removed in 2007.
-As a legacy of a previous idea, some services just had an area named "Restaurant".
-This continued the food court idea and had a Fresh Express-branded offer within it, but it wasn't very prominent.
+As a legacy of a previous idea, some service areas had an area branded generically "Restaurant", which remained with a Fresh Express-branded offer within it.

 In 2008 Fresh Express became EDC, under a very low-budget re-brand.
 Some Fresh Express furniture and vinyls remained in place until long afterwards.